When displaying Highlighters

 Editing within the Highlighter View is really useful if you want to rename or delete

-a Highlighter Definition.
+Highlighter Definition.
 Since a Highlighter Definition can't be deleted or renamed

 until all Highlighted Passages within it have been unhighlighted, you can create a